 - If you have a fever or are feeling unwell, refrain from visiting the shrine

-- Disinfectant will be provided, so please use it
+- Disinfectant will be provided; please sanitize your hands before entering

-- Chōzuya water fountain: closed from January 1 to 14
+- Chozu water basins: closed from January 1 to 16

 - Offering of sacred sake: unavailable